Skip to content

 Distributed Systems Platforms

-Ok, so we see the potential for Agents … there’s hype for sure but this is a race we need to be in.
+Ok, so we see the potential for agents… there’s hype for sure but this is a race we need to be in.

-There are unknowns sure, but lets deal with a problem at hand, Distributed systems.
+There are unknowns sure, but let’s deal with a problem at hand: distributed systems.

-It has building blocks we can grab to handle some of the challenges we’ve identified.
+It has building blocks we can grab to handle some of the challenges we’ve identified:

-For example, you dont need to interface directly with Kafka, it proxies Kafka whilst maintaining the semantics.
+It inverts the responsibility for interfacing with infrastructure.
+For example, you don’t need to interface directly with Kafka — Dapr proxies it while maintaining the semantics.

 And they’ve taken a step into our world.